guoyu07/skynet-5/README.md

 ```

-then cluster will try to open file called *file.txt* and read its content.
+then cluster whitch receive this request will try to open file called *file.txt* and read its content.
 If success then content of this file will be returned in response in parameter:

 ```php